-Our approach is to collaborate with issuers which we believe can generate a greater impact than simply excluding issuers with poor ESG metrics.
-By investing in corporates and sovereigns willing to improve their practices, we believe we can drive greater change than through exclusions alone.
+Finally, we engage.
+Strong issuer engagement can generate a greater impact than simply excluding issuers with poor ESG metrics.
+By investing in corporates and sovereigns willing to improve their practices, we believe we can drive greater change.

-Our goal is not just to find the best opportunities in the market, but to create them for investors by engaging with issuers.
+Our goal is not just to find the best opportunities in the market, but to create them for investors.